meenulekha/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add comments to a person by providing the person's index and the comment.
-2. System replace the old comment data of the participant's into a new comment.
+2. System replace the old comment data of the person's into a new comment.
 3. System displays a success message.

    Use case ends.